Itineraries

 3. IMMA – Irish Museum of Modern Art and Lunch

-Take a short taxi or bus ride to IMMA, Ireland’s leading modern art museum.
-Housed in the historic Royal Hospital Kilmainham, IMMA offers a blend of beautiful gardens and interactive exhibits that make art accessible for all ages.
+IMMA is Ireland’s leading modern art museum.
+Housed in the historic Royal Hospital Kilmainham, with free admission, IMMA offers a blend of beautiful gardens and interactive exhibits that make art accessible for all ages.
 Kids can explore the large sculpture garden, run around the grounds, and enjoy creative workshops, making it a fantastic stop for families.
-Their cafe is also great and favourite spot of ours for brunch or lunch at the weekend.
+Their café is also great and favourite spot of ours for brunch or lunch at the weekend.

 Wrap up your day with a family dinner at Pi Pizza, a cozy, lively spot known for its Neapolitan-style wood-fired pizzas.
 The laid-back atmosphere and perfectly crafted pizzas make it a hit with both kids and adults—a great way to end your day of exploring Dublin!